Shifted inverse curvature flows in hyperbolic space: Proof of Theorem : Oscillation decay

 Repeating the argument above we can obtain that $|\kappa_iQ-1|\leq C(\epsilon,p,\Sigma_0)Q^{-\epsilon}$ holds for all $\epsilon<\F{2^m-1}{2^m}\beta,\ m\in\mathbb{Z}^+$.
 Thus by Lemma \ref{kappaQ=1}, our assertion holds. \end{proof}

-Finally we show that the flow actually becomes arbitrarily close to a flow of geodesic spheres: Since the radius $\theta(t)=\theta(t,T^*)$ of the spherical solution $S_t$ is chosen such that $T^*$ is the same maximal existence time of flow \eqref{eq-flow}, by Lemma \ref{est-C0} we have
+Finally we show that the flow actually becomes arbitrarily close to a flow of geodesic spheres.
+Since the radius $\theta(t)=\theta(t,T^*)$ of the spherical solution $S_t$ is chosen such that $T^*$ is the same maximal existence time of flow \eqref{eq-flow}, then we have

 for all $t\in [0,T^*)$.
 Then Theorem \ref{thm-0<p<1} follows from Proposition \ref{linear-decay}.